 (d) Mediation Procedure.

 (1) Order and Schedule.
-On receipt of a case from the clerk, the program administrator will assign a mediator to the case and prepare an order and schedule for mediation (Form A) under the authority of the assigned judge.
-The order and a copy of Form D, Guide to Participants in Mediation, must be sent to the parties, attorneys, and the mediator, setting the following time frame for the mediation to take place:(A) the parties must contact the mediator and attend a pre-mediation orientation separately within 20 days of the date of the mediation scheduling order;(B) the mediation sessions must take place within 120 days of the date of the mediation scheduling order;(C) any requests to deviate from this time frame must be submitted to the judge presiding over the case in writing by the mediator and the parties, and the judge may allow a time extension for good cause.(2) Case Management.
+The order and a copy of Form D, Guide to Participants in Mediation, must be sent to the parties, attorneys, and the mediator, setting the following time frame for the mediation to take place:(A) the parties must contact the mediator and attend a pre-mediation orientation separately within 10 days of the date of the mediation scheduling order for guardianship proceedings and 20 days of the date of the mediation scheduling order for all other proceedings;(B) the mediation sessions must take place within 50 days of the date of the mediation scheduling order for guardianship proceedings and 120 days of the date of the mediation scheduling order;(C) any requests to deviate from this time frame must be submitted to the judge presiding over the case in writing by the mediator and the parties, and the judge may allow a time extension for good cause.(2) Case Management.
 Once a case is assigned, the mediator will manage the case and report to the court as required by Rule 8.1.
 If any party fails to appear for orientation or mediation sessions, the mediator must promptly notify the court, which may order the party to show cause for failure to appear.
 The mediation process is not a stay on any interim process.

 (3) Pre-Mediation Orientation.
 The program will provide a mediation orientation session for all parties in cases assigned for mediation.
 The orientation sessions must be provided to the parties separately by the assigned mediator in a way that best meets the needs of the parties.
 The parties will receive a copy of Form E, How to Prepare for Mediation, as part of the orientation.
 Prior to the orientation, the mediator should study Supplement 1, Components of Mediation Orientation.
 Form F, the Mediator Domestic Violence Screening Tool and Safety Planning, is also intended to assist the mediator during orientation.
 The orientation session should be designed to make the parties aware of important mediation factors including:(A) what mediation is and is not;(B) what to expect from the mediators;(C) what the parties' goals are for mediation;(D) any guidelines necessary to have constructive conversations;(E) how to prepare for the mediation process;(F) the role of the court, lawyers, and other experts;(G) how fee payment works;(H) the time line for mediation;(I) any relevant requirements of the program.